 Michelle recognized the benefits of moving her Sales Operations process from a method that could be described as a ‘spray-and-pray’ - which brought immediate benefits of testing the market for relevant penetration points - to a strategic selling process that focuses on defining the target accounts, geographies, and verticals that enable her sales organization to bring new customers in a more efficient manner.
-This transition resulted in higher deal-value and shorter sales cycles.
+This transition resulted in higher deal value and shorter sales cycles.

-During the transition from their previous acquisition strategy to account-based selling, Michelle and her team at Electric discovered that refining the process meant being more intentional about who they wanted to reach out to and nurturing prospects over a longer time.
+During the transition from their previous acquisition strategy to account-based selling, Michelle and her team at Electric discovered that refining the process meant being more intentional about whom they wanted to reach out to and nurturing prospects over a longer time.

 Clarity on the Ideal Customer Profile

 - The signal to shift to account-based sales strategies was when they got a clear understanding of their ideal customer and the need to focus on those who needed and were ready for their product.

 - Developing an ideal customer profile helped Electric's sales team be more intentional in whom they wanted to have conversations with and how they could guide those conversations.